-Any Vermont resident accepted or enrolled in an undergraduate degree or certificate program that will be attending college full-time, and does not already have a bachelor degree, is eligible to apply for a Vermont Incentive Grant.
+Vermont Residents who are accepted or enrolled full-time (12 credits or more per semester) in an undergraduate or certificate program, and do not already have a bachelor's degree, can apply for the Vermont Incentive Grant.
 These need-based grants can be used at schools, either within Vermont or out-of-state.
 To apply, complete a Free Application for Student Aid (FAFSA) and a Vermont Grant Application.
 Go to VASC - Vermont Student Assistance Corp and complete an application as soon as possible, as this grant is awarded on a first come, first serve basis.